SwedbankPay/developer.swedbankpay.com/payments/invoice/capture.md

 ## Capture Flow

 A `capture` can only be performed on a successfully authorized transaction.
-A partial `capture` is only possible in [Card Payments][card-payments-capture].
+It is possible to do a partial `capture` where you only capture a part of the authorized amount.
+You can do other captures on the same payment later, up to the total authorized amount.

 ```mermaid
 sequenceDiagram